superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 ---
 title: "Is the Price Right?"
-date: 2025-09-20T22:54:53-06:00
+date: 2025-09-20T05:54:53-06:00
 math: true
 localKatex: true
 ---

-In the game show "The Price is Right", contestants try to guess the price of a prize.
-The contestant whose bid is closest to the actual price of the prize, without going over, wins and gets to advance in the competition Assume you're a contestant, and you somehow know the exact distribution of prices for the prize.
-Would you be able to win?
+In the game show _The Price is Right_, players try to guess the price of a prize.
+The player whose bid is closest to the actual price of the prize, without going over, wins and gets to advance in the competition.

+For some unknowable reason, I recently became obsessed with figuring out the optimal way to play the game.
+Assuming I was a player who somehow knew the exact distribution of prices for the prize, I thought there had to be some sort of optimal guess to make.

+I initially thought this would be a puzzle in probability, but I quickly realized that it has far more to do with game theory.
+If there weren't any competitors, it'd be easy!
+Just guess $0, and you're guaranteed to never go over.
+The real challenge comes from the dynamics that come from multiple players.
+Intuitively, it would make sense to go a little bit under the median price, to make sure you don't go over while still being close to the correct value.
+But how much under?
+Go too far down, and another player will probably beat you.
+Turns out the optimal strategy was more convoluted than I thought.

 ## Mathematical Framing

 Let $V \sim \mathcal{D}$ be a random variable representing the true value of the prize, with an invertible CDF $F(v)$, supported on $[0, v_{\text{max}})$.
 During each game, the host selects a prize valued $V$.
-Two contestants then simultaneously makes guesses $x_1, x_2 \in [0, v_{\text{max}})$.
+Two players then simultaneously makes guesses $x_1, x_2 \in [0, v_{\text{max}})$.
 They receive a reward of 1 if they are closest to the randomly selected price $V$ without going over, and 0 otherwise (we'll set ties as 0 as well to simplify the analysis).
-This leads to symmetric (expected) payoff functions:
+This leads to symmetric expected payoff functions

 $$
 f_1(x_1, x_2) = \begin{cases}